Visual Storytelling Newsletter

 Here’s the thing.

-You get my newsletter every Sunday where I typically open up with a sincere interest in your well being.
+You get my newsletter every Sunday where I typically open up with a sincere interest in your well-being.

-Yea, I honestly care.
+Yeah, I honestly care.

-For me, it’s a natural extension of my habit of occasionally speaking with subscribers, enjoying their stories and always learning something new.
+For me, it’s a natural extension of my habit of occasionally speaking with subscribers, enjoying their stories, and always learning something new.

 And here comes an unexpected plot twist.